Teachable-AI-Lab/teachable-ai-lab/about.md

 ### Interested in getting involved?

-Please fill out [this application][tail-application] to express your interest in working in the lab.
+Please fill out [this application][tail-application] to apply to work in the lab.
 We will get notified when you submit your application and will follow up about available opportunities.
 Note, all students intersted in conducting an independent study should fill out this application before reaching out via email.
 If you do follow up via email, then please reference your application in the email.

 [tail-application]: https://forms.office.com/r/455mrxTSFa
 [lab vision blogpost]: /vision/